Sunday, 30 June 2024

 • Long bike ride

-Friday 7 June 2024
+Friday, 7 June 2024

 PebblePad university-wide implementation

 As mentioned at the end of Achieving SFHEA and SCMALT, I am now very much in the refinement stage of developing my Principal Fellowship material.
 With the aim of submitting for February 2025.
 I've a lot of strategic examples to use, which was a challenge to narrow these down.
 In that process I had realised I have never documented my strategic work on implementing the university-wide application of PebblePad.
-However, as I have already selected my three examples for my case studies, I thought I'd write the very drafty piece below to recall my role and contribution in this and publish here along with my previous PebblePad work.
+However, as I have already selected my three examples for my case studies, I thought I'd write the draft piece below to recall my role and contribution in this and publish here along with my previous PebblePad work.
 Therefore this will remain an outtake, unless I change my view and use it as a base should I want to replace one of my current case studies.

 Case study: Supporting the strategic implementation of PebblePad for university-wide application

-When I commenced my previous role as a Digital Practice Adviser from 2017-2021.
+When I commenced my previous role as a Digital Practice Adviser in Organisational Development from 2017-2021.
 I was immediately involved in the piloting of PebblePad to support the strategic response, of the remit to explore a new digital technology that would enable wider opportunities to support formative, summative and synoptic assessment as well as continuing CPD and Degree Apprenticeships.
 I assisted in the institutional implementation of PebblePad and lead on staff pedagogical support (Scott, 2020).
 The aim was for to scope purchasing the system and having the appropriate infrastructure in place.
 From October 2017 and throughout 2018 I assisted a one-year university-wide pilot to full scale implementation of PebblePad.
 With the overall aim to ensure that the system is understood, used effectively with staff and students for the intended purpose and has ongoing effective pedagogical and technical support.
 Agreed at a senior level, this involved working with pilot academic staff groups such as Nottingham Business School (NBS) and Art and Design.
 I later conducted stakeholder analysis of current/previous and super PebblePad users, to bring people together to share practice as part of a steering group.
 It was at this point I earned membership to the PebblePad Operations Group that consisted of membership of business owner colleagues (Library) and product owner (Digital Technologies).
+I went onto reviewing and commenting on key documentation such as '18-19 Service Overview', 'Benefits for Academic Staff ' and 'Business Continuity Plan December 2019', I specifically contributed and was acknowledged to 'Summative Assessment Guidelines using PebblePad (July 2018)'.
+Providing further direction on the utility of PebblePad from my own knowledge and insights.
 As with H5P, I remain a key advisor of our PebblePad business account through my long-term advocacy of the system.

-I predominantly led on the design of staff pedagogical support utilising evidence-based frameworks (Scott, 2019c).
 The Library are the business owner, and agreed to pick up technical issues and provide student support.
 Myself and my colleague picked up staff development and pedagogical support.
-I designed and delivered a range of introductory and advanced PebblePad workshops on the system, learning design, assessment and CPD, including associated central pedagogical and technical guidance repository accessible via NOW.
+I designed and delivered a range of introductory and advanced PebblePad workshops on the system, learning design, assessment and CPD, including a self-service central pedagogical and technical guidance repository NOW learning room.
 My colleague and I also designed and delivered a bespoke workshop for the East Midlands Ambulance Service partnership in August 2018.
 Later offering a PebblePad breakfast 28th March 2019 with my colleague, a librarian and a technician.
 A main output from the activity was to collate ideas and good practice and to help us inform future staff development opportunities, the direction and structure these could take.
 There were four tables with four individual themes, each facilitated by one of us.

 Throughout this process, the NTU PebblePad user community was largely built by myself and my then colleague.
 This was supported by a community of practice through the online group Yammer.
 Later evolving to a Teams group in 2021.
 A TILT group was also formed as a way to share practice and inform future initiatives and direction.
 Around the pandemic time this fell quiet, however in 2022 I initiated discussion to reboot this.
 To be recognised and invited to chair it via Rachel Challen (Learning and Teaching Manager) and Sanjay Gupta (Product Owner).
 However, I had to decline to my own TILT group previously mentioned.